49ers will hold first of two home meets March 1-2 at Cerritos College

 Andy Sythe's tenure as head coach at Long Beach State has been characterized by individual and team success as well as scholar-athlete achievement in both track & field and cross country.

-Last year, the 49er track & field team posted 28 All-Big West performances, with five individual conference titles.
+In 2012, the 49er track & field team posted 28 All-Big West performances, with five individual conference titles.
 Long Beach State also had a Big West-leading 17 entries in the NCAA West Preliminary Round.
 Two athletes, Katrina Graves-Johnson (high jump) and Ben Woodruff (javelin) qualified for the NCAA Outdoor Championships, where they both earned honorable mention All-America distinction.
 Graves-Johnson and Matt Maldonado (mile) were also second-team All-Americans during the indoor season.
 In addition, Woodruff was tabbed the Big West Men's Field Athlete of the Year, while Jahmani Lockett was named the Co-Big West Men's Freshman of the Year.